Couldn't load pickup availability

 Grade: A

-Large pebble of pink tourmaline (rubellite) on quartz of approximately 40-60mm
+Large pebble of pink tourmaline (rubellite) on quartz, approximately 40-60mm

-Patterns and colors may vary from one stone to another.
+Patterns and colors may vary from stone to stone.

-Tourmaline comes in various shades.
-They can also be two-tone or multi-colored.
-There is a wide variety of tourmalines, in different colors, from opaque to transparent, with striated or hexagonal structures.
+Tourmaline comes in a variety of hues.
+It can also be bicolored or multicolored.
+There is a wide variety of tourmalines, ranging in color from opaque to transparent, with striated or hexagonal structures.
 It has a rhombohedral crystal system.
-It is a magmatic and metamorphic rock which may come from hydrothermal deposits.
+It is an igneous and metamorphic rock that can originate from hydrothermal deposits.

-Thus, there are several kinds of tourmalines with varied compositions such as magnesium silicates, sodium silicates, iron, clay, fluorides and borosilicate.
-Tourmalines are actually an entire family of stones, which have the same internal structure, but differ in chemical composition and therefore in color and appearance.
+Thus, there are several types of tourmalines with varying compositions, including magnesium silicates, sodium silicates, iron silicates, clay silicates, fluorides, and borosilicate silicates.
+Tourmalines are actually an entire family of stones that share the same internal structure but differ in chemical composition, and therefore in color and appearance.

 The main deposits are located in Brazil, Afghanistan, Australia, Brazil, Russia, Thailand, Burma, Madagascar, India, and the United States.

-The tourmaline family has many varieties identified by their own name or by a color.
-Thus, pink tourmaline is also called “rubellite” because of its strong resemblance to ruby.
-The name rubellite comes from the Latin “rubellus” meaning “reddish”.
-Moreover, for the record, in Russia, in the 17th century , a crown was decorated with pink tourmalines which had been taken for rubies.
+The tourmaline family has many varieties, identified by a specific name or color.
+For example, pink tourmaline is also called "rubellite" because of its strong resemblance to rubies.
+The name rubellite comes from the Latin "rubellus," meaning "reddish."
+Interestingly, in 17th-century Russia, a crown was adorned with pink tourmalines that were mistaken for rubies.

-Belonging to the tourmaline family, pink tourmaline or rubellite is composed of complex silicates of borosilicates, iron, alkalis and magnesium.
-It also contains a high content of copper and manganese, which gives it this magnificent pink color.
+Belonging to the tourmaline family, pink tourmaline, or rubellite, is composed of complex borosilicate silicates containing iron, alkalis, and magnesium.
+It also has a high copper and manganese content, which gives it its magnificent pink color.
 Pink tourmaline can be transparent, translucent, or even opaque.
-It should be noted that its color can change depending on the angle at which the stone is viewed.
+It's worth noting that its color can change depending on the angle at which the stone is viewed.

-It sometimes happens that rubellite has a color close to red, hence its confusion with ruby.
-In pink tones, we find dravite (light mahogany) and silerite (lilac pink to blue-purple).
+Sometimes rubellite has a color close to red, which is why it is sometimes confused with ruby.
+In the pink range, we find dravite (light mahogany) and silerite (lilac pink to blue-violet).
 Pink tourmaline has a hardness of 7 to 7.5 on the Mohs scale.
-For comparison, diamond has a hardness of 10, the highest on this same scale.
-This hardness is particularly appreciated by jewelers in the making of their jewelry.
+For comparison, diamond has a hardness of 10, the highest on this scale.
+This hardness is particularly valued by jewelers in the creation of their jewelry.

 The main deposits are located in Namibia, etc.

-Pink tourmaline is closely connected to feelings of love and tenderness.
-It emits vibrations to replenish and protect psychological well-being.
+Pink tourmaline is closely linked to feelings of love and tenderness.
+It emits vibrations that help restore and protect psychological well-being.
 It promotes introspection and reconnection with one's inner self.
-Thus, it makes it possible to identify the nature of buried traumas, often linked to childhood and lack of love.
-The person can then work on these traumas and move forward.
-She will be able to achieve the goals she has set for herself.
+Thus, it allows one to identify the nature of buried traumas, often linked to childhood and a lack of love.
+The individual can then work through these traumas and move forward, enabling them to achieve their goals.

 Thus, this stone restores self-esteem and confidence.
-It provides serenity, harmony and inner peace.
-It engenders trust in others and can thus develop new relationships without suspicion.
-She shows compassion and empathy.
-The person sincerely seeks to help his neighbor in need.
-Then, this fabulous stone teaches the person to love themselves as they are.
+It provides serenity, harmony, and inner peace.
+It fosters trust in others and can therefore develop new relationships without mistrust.
+It demonstrates compassion and empathy.
+The wearer sincerely seeks to help those in need.
+Furthermore, this fabulous stone teaches the wearer to love themselves as they are.

-Pink tourmaline is known to soothe sorrows and sorrows.
-It helps to overcome life's difficulties and negative thoughts.
-It frees its wearer from anxiety, anguish and unhealthy shyness.
-Furthermore, it allows him to become aware of his qualities.
-Then, it brings a feeling of security when the wearer feels vulnerable.
-It encourages the resolution of conflicts, whatever their nature.
+Pink tourmaline is known for soothing sorrows and grief.
+It helps overcome life's difficulties and negative thoughts.
+It frees its wearer from anxiety, anguish, and debilitating shyness.
+Furthermore, it allows them to become aware of their strengths.
+It also provides a sense of security when the wearer feels vulnerable.
+It encourages the resolution of conflicts of all kinds.

 Pink tourmaline (rubelite) on Madagascar A quartz (Pebble XL)